rdeneau/formation-fsharp/en/fsharp-training-09-oo.md

 # Introduction

-En F♯, orienté-objet parfois \+ pratique que style fonctionnel.
+In F♯, object-oriented sometimes \+ practical than functional style.

-Briques permettant l'orienté-objet en F♯ :
+Object-oriented bricks in F♯:

-1. Membres
+1. Members
-   - Méthodes, propriétés, opérateurs
+   - Methods, properties, operators
-   - Consistent à attacher des fonctionnalités directement dans le type
+   - Attach functionalities directly to the type
-   - Permettent d'encapsuler l'état (en particulier mutable) de l'objet
+   - Encapsulate the object's state (particularly if mutable)
-   - S'utilisent avec la notation "pointée" `my-object.my-member`
+   - Used with object dotting `my-object.my-member`
-2. Interfaces et classes
+2. Interfaces and classes
-   - Supports de l'abstraction par héritage
+   - Support abstraction through inheritance

 ---